Table of Contents[Hide][Show]

 Walt Disney World is a magical, but expensive, family vacation destination.
 Planning a Disney World vacation requires much more than tickets and transportation.
 Where will you stay?
 What will you eat?
 What type of tickets does your family need?
 Our TravelingMoms are Disney experts!
 Here, they tell you exactly what you need to consider when determining how much it costs to go to Disney World.

 A trip to Walt Disney World sounds even more magical than ever right now.
 Covid restrictions mean smaller crowds, which means less time waiting in lines and more time having fun!

 But it also means getting a park reservation via the Disney Park Pass System in addition to having an admission ticket.
 That’s just one of the Disney World changes in 2021.
-You’ll also have to wear a face mask and have your temperature checked before you can enter the parks.
-Certain experiences, such as fireworks and stage shows, are still on hold, and some resort hotels remain closed at this time.
+Face masks are required for all guests while on the Disney busses, monorail or Skyliner.
+Masks are required indoors for guests who aren’t fully vaccinated.
+Certain experiences, such as stage shows, are still on hold, and some resort hotels remain closed at this time.